 On January 1, 2022, the publication of all EUR, CHF, JPY and GBP LIBOR (non-USD LIBOR) settings along with certain USD LIBOR settings ceased.
-The publication of the most commonly used USD LIBOR settings will cease after June 2023.
-The publication of all other LIBOR settings ceased to be provided or ceased to be representative as of December 31, 2021.
-The U.S. federal banking agencies had also issued guidance strongly encouraging banking organisations to cease using the USD LIBOR as a reference rate in new contracts by December 31, 2021 at the latest.
-As the transition from LIBOR is ongoing, there continues to be substantial uncertainty as to the ultimate effect of the transition on the financial markets for LIBOR-linked financial instruments.
-Similar developments have occurred with respect to other IBORs.
+The publication of the most commonly used USD LIBOR settings as representative rates will cease after June 2023.
+The Financial Conduct Authority (FCA) has allowed the publication and use of synthetic rates for certain GBP LIBOR settings in legacy GBP LIBOR-based derivative contracts through March 2024.
+The FCA has proposed to allow the publication and use of synthetic rates for certain USD LIBOR settings in legacy USD LIBOR-based derivative contracts through September 2024.
+The U.S. federal banking agencies' guidance strongly encourages banking organisations to cease using USD LIBOR.

 The language in the company's contracts and financial instruments that define IBORs, in particular LIBOR, have developed over time and have various events that trigger when a successor rate to the designated rate would be selected.
 Once a trigger is satisfied, contracts and financial instruments often give the calculation agent (which may be the company) discretion over the successor rate or benchmark to be selected.
-As a result, for the most commonly used USD LIBOR settings, there continues to be considerable uncertainty as to how the financial services industry will address the discontinuance of designated rates in contracts and financial instruments or such designated rates ceasing to be acceptable reference rates.
-This uncertainty could ultimately result in disputes and litigation surrounding the proper interpretation of the company's IBORbased contracts and financial instruments.
-For LIBOR settings that ceased to be provided or ceased to be representative as of December 2021, discretionary actions taken in connection with the implementation of fallback provisions could also result in disputes and litigation.
+As a result, for the most commonly used USD LIBOR settings, there continues to be considerable uncertainty as to how the financial services industry will address the discontinuance of designated rates ceasing to be acceptable reference rates.
+This uncertainty could ultimately result in disputes and litigation surrounding the proper interpretation of the company's IBOR-based contracts and financial instruments.